aplteam/Cider/docs/Cider-User-Guide.md

 * populates it with the contents of the configuration file as an APL array
 * adds a variable `HOME` that remembers the path the project was loaded from

 #### 8. Injecting a namespace `TatinVars`

-If the project becomes eventually a package Cider injects a namespace `TatinVars` which contains exactly the same stuff as if it were loaded as a package.
+If the project becomes eventually a package, Cider injects a namespace `TatinVars` which contains exactly the same stuff as if it were loaded as a package.

 This allows a developer to access `TatinVars` as if it was loaded as a package while working on the project.

 Whether the project ends up as a package is determined by the presencse of a file `apl-package.json` in the root of the project.

 #### 9. Initialising a project (optional)